Bankruptcy Will Show Up on a Background Check, but May Not Hurt You

 A Past Bankruptcy May or May Not Concern a Landlord

 When you discuss renting with the landlord and they mention a background or credit check, it may be best to bring up your bankruptcy, so it won’t be a surprise.
-If you can show things to demonstrate that you’ll pay rent, it may overcome having a bankruptcy on your record.
+If you can show things to demonstrate that you’ll be able to pay rent, it may overcome having a bankruptcy on your record.

 If this becomes an issue you could: